lyubogankov/adventofcode2022/day12/README.md

 ![Command prompt visualizations of Dijkstra's and A*'s shortest paths overlaid for comparison](../media/day12/input_shortestpath_vs_0_1.gif)

-The order in which this formulation of A* visited nodes was different, as well, since it prioritized nodes not only based on distance from start, but also to their estimated distance to the end, as well.
+The order in which this formulation of A* visited nodes was different, as well, since it prioritized nodes not only based on distance from start, but also to their estimated distance to the end.
 The animation below shows the full run of the algorithm - the gray-colored squares are the "exploration boundary", the set of nodes from which we can expand our search.

 ![Command prompt animation of A* algorithm searching the puzzle input](../media/day12/astar_fofn.gif)